Demi-urge/menace_sandbox/docs/autonomous_sandbox.md

 ### Redundant modules

-`sandbox_runner.discover_recursive_orphans` returns a mapping where each module includes the modules that imported it in `parents` and whether it is `redundant`. `SelfTestService` records this metadata and the improvement engine only integrates modules whose `redundant` flag is false.
-Modules marked as redundant are skipped automatically during execution.
+`sandbox_runner.discover_recursive_orphans` returns a mapping where each module includes the modules that imported it in `parents` and carries a `redundant` flag. `SelfTestService` records this metadata and the improvement engine only integrates modules whose `redundant` flag is false.
+Redundant modules are logged but skipped during automatic inclusion.

 `run_autonomous.py` mirrors the `SANDBOX_*` values to the matching `SELF_TEST_*` variables so that `SelfTestService` honours the same recursion